 So, we’ve all been through the drill.

-After our Bachelor’s or Master’s, we are expected to land a cushy job which will pay the bills and rent, and be our first step into the world of ADULTING.
+After our Bachelor’s or Master’s, we are expected to land a cushy job that will pay the bills and rent, and be our first step into the world of ADULTING.

 Our parents will be super proud to quote the names of the MNCs or other major corporate firms where their kids work, and our work hours and salary will be a feather in their cap, an achievement of both them and their kids.